-Our frequent player club, "Club Paradise," allows our guests to be eligible to receive rewards and privileges based on the amount of their play, while allowing us to track their play patterns through a computerized system.
-We use this information to determine appropriate levels of complimentary awards and for guiding our direct marketing efforts.
+Our players' club, "Club Paradise," allows our guests to be eligible to receive rewards and privileges based on the amount of their play, while allowing us to track play patterns through a computerized system.
+We use this information to determine appropriate levels of complimentary awards and to guide our direct marketing efforts.
 We believe that Club Paradise significantly enhances our ability to build guest loyalty and generate repeat guest visits.

-Northern Nevada Residents: We market to northern Nevada residents (referred to from time to time as "Locals") on the basis of the Atlantis' location and accessibility; convenient surface parking; gaming values; ambiance; friendly efficient service; quality and relative value of food and beverage offerings.
+Northern Nevada Residents: We market to northern Nevada residents (referred to as "Locals") on the basis of the Atlantis' location and accessibility; convenient surface parking; gaming values; ambiance; friendly efficient service; quality and relative value of food and beverage offerings.